hsynercn/tutorials-all-paths/Udemy/Spring boot 3 Spring 6 and Hibernate for Beginners/Section_01_NEW - Spring Boot 3 Quick Start.md

 - Maven will go out and download the JAR files for these projects
 - And Maven will make those JAR files available to your project

+We can create a Spring Boot project using the Spring Initializr website [link](https://start.spring.io/).

+We will add the Spring Web dependency.

+After downloading the zip file, we can import the project into IntelliJ as a Maven project.
+After this step IntelliJ will download the dependencies.

+Lastly we can run the project from the application class.